aws-samples/serverless-patterns/apigw-comprehend/README.md

-# API Gateway REST API to Amazon Comprehend
+# Amazon API Gateway REST API to Amazon Comprehend

-This template creates an API Gateway REST API integration with Amazon Comprehend.
+In this use case, we have API Gateway REST API as a proxy to Amazon Comprehend's [DetectSentiment](https://docs.aws.amazon.com/comprehend/latest/APIReference/API_DetectSentiment.html) API operation.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-rest-api-comprehend.
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-comprehend.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.